Adam Duvall Player Props: Red Sox vs. Pirates

 - Duvall hit .213 with 16 doubles, a triple, 12 home runs and 21 walks.

-- He hit a home run in 12.8% of his games last season (86 in all), leaving the ballpark in 3.8% of his trips to the dish.
+- Including the 86 games he played in last season, he hit a long ball in 11 of them (12.8%), homering in 3.8% of his trips to home plate.

-- Duvall drove in a run in 30.2% of his 86 games last season, with two or more RBIs in 10.5% of those contests (nine).
+- Duvall drove in a run in 26 of 86 games last season, with multiple RBIs in nine of them.
 He drove in three or more runs in one game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.